 Replant perennials that may have died.
 Trim back elderberries that grew too close to hazelnuts.

 Farmers may observe that the elderberry and hazelnuts attract bird nesting.
-By this time in the paddock development, if a hawk or eagle comes roaming around looking for an easy bite, the birds nesting in the hazelnuts have been observed organizing and effectively chasing away these predators as soon as they invade the air space.
+By this time in the paddock development, if a hawk or eagle comes hunting, the birds nesting in the hazelnuts have been found to organize and effectively chase away these predators as soon as they invade the air space.

-While the final canopy development is still about a decade from being completed, the majority of the production unit is set for the long run with minimal intervention going forward, except for harvesting the fruits of the system.
+While the final canopy development is still about a decade from completion, the majority of the farm enterprise is set for the long run with minimal intervention going forward; except for harvesting the fruits of the system.